-How Middle & High Schools May Support 5210 Healthy Military Children
+How Middle & High Schools May Support 5210 Healthy Children

-5210 Healthy Military Children is a Military-wide plan to improve child health.
-It spreads a common message throughout children's communities: where families work, live, and play.
+521 Healthy Children is community-wide plan to improve child health.
+It spreads a common message throughout children's communities, where families work, live, and play.
 The message represents four healthy behaviors youth should achieve each day:

-5 or more servings of fruits and vegetables 2 or fewer hours of recreational screen time+ 1 or more hours of physical activity 0 sweetened beverages
+5 or more servings of fruits and vegetables

+2 or fewer hours of recreational screen time+

+1 or more hours of physical activity

+0 sweetened beverages

-+ review guidelines on parenting strategies to ensure quality screen time (AAP, 2015)
+\review guidelines on parenting strategies to ensure quality screen time (AAP, 2015)

-Youth spend a substantial amount of time in school, so middle and high schools are very good places to promote the 5210 message.
-Healthy behaviors may be supported in schools through the information that youth are taught, the environment in which youth spend time, and the adults who foster their developing behaviors.
-The resources assembled in this toolkit are designed to help middle and high schools disseminate the 5210 message, communicate it with families, and reinforce it with school and classroom activities.
+Youth spend a substantial amount of time in school, so middle and high schools are very good places to promote the 521 message.
+Healthy behaviors may be supported in schools with the information that youth are taught, the environment in which they spend time, and the adults fostering their developing behaviors.
+The resources assembled in this toolkit are designed to help middle and high schools disseminate the 521 message, communicate it with families, and reinforce it with school and classroom activities.